Pulmonary Arterial Hypertension Medications Studied for Drug Interactions

 Sildenafil, (called Viagra and other brand names) is a medication used to treat pulmonary arterial hypertension and erectile dysfunction by inducing blood vessel dilation.

 The investigators measured blood levels of medications in 21 patients with severe PAH when they were taking imatibnib together with bosentan or imatinib along with sildenafil.
 The participants in this study were already taking stable doses of bosentan and sildenafil and were given either imatinib or placebo in addition to their current medication.

 Sildenafil concentrations increased by an average of 64% and bosentan by 51% when taken together with imatinib.
 However, despite elevations in blood levels of the medications, the drugs appeared to remain as effective and did not appear to have increased risk for liver toxicity.

-The authors noted that “treatment differences between imatinib and placebo for change in 6-min walk distance and pulmonary vascular resistance were relatively constant across the entire concentration range for sildenafil and bosentan.
+The researchers noted that “treatment differences between imatinib and placebo for change in 6-min walk distance and pulmonary vascular resistance were relatively constant across the entire concentration range for sildenafil and bosentan.
 Overall, higher concentrations of imatinib and bosentan were not associated with increasing liver enzymes (serum glutamic oxaloacetic transaminases [SGOT]/serum glutamic-pyruvic transaminase [SGPT]).”